ChevyRay/crunch-rs/README.md

         Item::new('H', 9, 2, Rotation::Allowed),
     ];

-    let (result, packed) = pack(container, items);
+    // Pack the items, which gives us a result and a collection let (result, packed) = pack(container, items);
     assert_eq!(result, Ok(()));

-    let mut data : Vec<char> =
+    // To display the results, let's create a 15x15 grid of '.' characters let mut data : Vec<char> =
         repeat(repeat('.').take(container.w).chain(once('\n')))
         .take(container.h)
         .flatten()
         .collect();

-    for (r, chr) in &packed {
+    // We can iterate through each (rect, data) pair that was packed for (r, chr) in &packed {
         for x in r.x..r.right() {
             for y in r.y..r.bottom() {